DeGiorgiMarcello/degs-notes/docs/posts/command-line-interfaces-with-click.md

 #### Settings set
 As we have seen in [this article](./manage-settings-with-pydantic.md), the settings can be set via environment variables.
 Any changes that we will do to our settings must last also when the cli command ends its execution.
 Therefore, we must store any settings change in the `.env` file.

-Any function to read and write this file will be added to the `cli_utils.py` and won't be here, for the sake of simplicity, analyzed.

 ```python
 @settings.command(name="set", help="Set a setting value")